-A. Definitions:
+A. Definitions

-- (1) Classified Information: Also known as Classified National Security Information, information that has been determined, pursuant to Executive Order 13526, as amended, or any predecessor or successor order, to require protection against unauthorized disclosure and is marked to indicate its classified status when in documentary form. - (2) For Official Use Only (FOUO) and Sensitive But Unclassified (SBU) Information: FOUO and SBU information is not to be considered classified information.
+- (1) Classified Information: Also known as Classified National Security Information, information that has been determined, pursuant to Executive Order 13526, as amended, or any predecessor or successor order, to require protection against unauthorized disclosure and is marked to indicate its classified status when in documentary form. - For Official Use Only (FOUO) and Sensitive But Unclassified (SBU) Information: FOUO and SBU information is not considered classified information.
 Rather, it is unclassified information of a sensitive nature, not otherwise categorized by statute or regulation, the unauthorized disclosure of which could adversely impact a person's privacy or welfare, the conduct of Federal programs, or other programs or operations essential to the National interest.
 Information impacting the National Security of the United States and classified as Confidential, Secret, or Top Secret under Executive Order 13526, "Classified National Security Information," as amended, or its predecessor or successor orders, is not to be considered to be FOUO or SBU. - (3) Nexus: For the purposes of an adverse or disciplinary action, it is a connection between a legitimate government interest and the employee's unacceptable performance, conduct, or matter that is the basis for the adverse or disciplinary action.
 Nexus is presumed when the basis for adverse or disciplinary action is an employee's unsatisfactory job performance or on-duty misconduct, or in the case of criminal activity or other egregious or especially notorious misconduct.
-However, actions also may be taken against an employee because of off-duty misconduct where there is a nexus between the conduct and the TSA mission and/or effective operation of the agency. - (4) Personally Identifiable Information (PII): Any information that permits the identity of an individual to be directly or indirectly inferred, including any other information that is linked or linkable to that individual regardless of whether the individual is a United States citizen, legal permanent resident, or a visitor to the U.S. - (5) Sensitive PII: Personally identifiable information, which if lost, compromised, or disclosed without authorization, could result in substantial harm, embarrassment, inconvenience, or unfairness to an individual.
+However, actions also may be taken against an employee because of off-duty misconduct where there is a nexus between the conduct and the TSA mission and/or effective operation of the agency. - (4) Personally Identifiable Information (PII): Any information that permits the identity of an individual to be directly or indirectly inferred, including any other information that is linked or linkable to that individual, regardless of whether the individual is a United States citizen, legal permanent resident, or a visitor to the U.S. - (5) Prohibited Source: For purposes of this handbook, any person or organization who does business or seeks to do business with TSA; seeks official action by TSA; has activities regulated by TSA; has an interest that may be significantly affected by an employee's official duties; or an organization where most of its members meet the definition of a prohibited source. - (6) Sensitive PII: Personally identifiable information, which if lost, compromised, or disclosed without authorization, could result in substantial harm, embarrassment, inconvenience, or unfairness to an individual.
 Complete social security numbers (SSN), alien registration numbers (A-number) and biometric identifiers (such as fingerprint, voiceprint, or iris scan) are considered Sensitive PII even if they are not coupled with additional PII.
-Additional examples include any grouping of information that contains the individual's name or other unique identifier plus one or more of the following elements: - (a) Driver's license number, passport number, or truncated SSN (such as last-4 digits); - (b) Date of birth (month, day, and year);
+Additional examples include any grouping of information that contains the individual's name or other unique identifier plus one or more of the following elements:

-- (c) Citizenship or immigration status; - (d) Financial information such as account numbers or Electronic Funds Transfer information; - (e) Medical information; or - (f) System authentication information such as mother's maiden name, account passwords or personal identification numbers (PINs).
+- (a) Driver's license number, passport number, or truncated SSN (such as last-4 digits); - (b) Date of birth (month, day, and year); - (c) Citizenship or immigration status; - (d) Financial information such as account numbers or Electronic Funds Transfer information; - (e) Medical information; or - (f) System authentication information such as mother's maiden name, account passwords or personal identification numbers (PINs).